 Now you already know the main differences between the NIF, CIF, NIE, and DNI.
 But perhaps you still have some doubts, our need legal assistance to apply for any of them.

-If that is the case, you just need to send us an email through the next link so one of our lawyers can get in touch.
+If that is the case, you just need to book an appointment so one of our lawyers can get in touch.

 We will guide you step by step and manage the whole procedure so you don’t need to worry about anything.